No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

-At stage $n=5$, this produces a constructive forcing condition.
-All values compatible with the current interval $I_5^{t_2}(x)$ lie at or above the threshold.
-The epistemic status of the warrant-claim therefore becomes
+Within the complete certificate, the authenticated committee finding supplies the witness component that forces the quid-pro-quo leaf under $S$.
+The subpoenaed transfer records supply the witness component that forces the previously unsupported receipt leaf and also allow the materiality bound to be recomputed against the updated record and refined:

+Since its lower bound satisfies $760{,}000\geq\theta$, the interval forces the materiality leaf under the threshold rule.
+Lease-valuation evidence from the subpoenaed documents and associated records likewise supplies the scalar witness for below-market favorability.
+With the witness tuple $\langle o^\ast,a^\ast,b^\ast\rangle$ exhibited and the leaf-level components forcing every required conjunct, the structured witness tree compositionally forces the positive side.
+Because the complete certificate incorporating that tree is adequate under $\mathcal C$ and the trace lacks any adequately forcing certificate for the contractually specified negative side, the output contract yields

-Under evidential standard $S$ and threshold $\tau$, the updated public record now licenses the speech act of asserting $\varphi_x$.
-The underlying world-directed claim remains open to further contestation as new grounds emerge.
+The move from $U$ to $A$ thus results from the acquisition of contestable warrant for the previously unforced components of the declared standard, including the leaf-level threshold witnesses, not from a shift in an aggregate corruption score.
+Under $\langle S,\tau,t_2\rangle$, the updated public record licenses the speech act of asserting $\varphi_x$, while the underlying world-directed claim remains open to further contestation as new grounds emerge.

-The citizen may then ask again: \begin{quote} \textbf{Citizen:} \textit{``Now that the inquiry report has been released, can you tell me whether Brat Fable has behaved corruptly?''} \end{quote}
+Since the decomposition is specified in the contract rather than left implicit in the model, a challenger can contest a named element of the standard -- for example, a missing conjunct, a misclassified defeater, or an indefensible $\theta$ -- instead of confronting an opaque aggregate score.
+This relocates the contested-predicate problem into a form democratic and legal processes can handle.

-At this point, Tooth Social is warranted, relative to the institutional threshold $\tau$ and the updated public record, together with its certified bounds, in treating the warrant-claim $W_{t_2}^{S,\tau}(\varphi_x)$ as licensed for public assertion: \begin{quote} \textbf{Tooth Social:} \textit{``Under the available information, including the congressional committee report with contracts, internal correspondence, and sworn testimony, the allegation is now warranted as assertible (certificate attached).''} \end{quote}
+A licensed response might read: \begin{quote} \textbf{Tooth Social:} \textit{``Under the available information, including the congressional committee report with contracts, internal correspondence, and sworn testimony, the allegation is now licensed for assertion (adequate forcing certificate attached).''}\footnote{The accompanying report records the adequate forcing certificate and leaf-level trace (SA~E.3 and SA~E.4.3).} \end{quote}